The Blessing That Broke a Family — Modern Paraphrase | fresh.bible

 told him:

-responded:
+Esau responded:

-Then asked the question that breaks you:
+Then Esau asked the question that breaks you:

-"Haven't you saved even one for me?"
+"Haven't you saved even one blessing for me?"

-answered:
+Isaac answered:

 "I've already made him lord over you.
 I've given him all his brothers as servants.
 I've provided him with grain and wine.
 What is left that I can do for you, my son?"

-said it one more time:
+Esau said it one more time:

-And broke down and wept.
+And Esau broke down and wept.

-finally gave him what he could:
+Isaac finally gave him what he could:

-"You will live away from the richness of the earth, away from the dew of above.
+"You will live away from the richness of the earth, away from the dew of heaven above.
 You will live by the sword, and you will serve your brother.
 But when you grow restless, you will throw his yoke off your neck."

-It's not nothing — but it's not what came for.
+It's not nothing — but it's not what Esau came for.
 He walked in expecting his father's best words, and walked out with leftovers.
 And the hardest part?
 He wasn't entirely innocent either.
 He's the one who traded his birthright away for a bowl of stew back in chapter 25.
 Consequences don't always show up immediately.
 Sometimes they arrive years later, at the worst possible moment.

 Here's where the family completely fractured. made a decision in his grief:

-"Your brother is comforting himself with plans to kill you.
+"Your brother Esau is comforting himself with plans to kill you.
 Listen to me.
 Get out.
-Flee to my brother Laban in .
+Flee to my brother Laban in Haran.
 Stay with him for a while — just until your brother's fury dies down.
 Once he forgets what you've done, I'll send for you.
 Why should I lose both of you in a single day?"

 Then Rebekah went to with a different angle entirely:

 "I can't stand living around these Hittite women.
-If marries one of the local women — what's the point of my life?"
+If Jacob marries one of the local women — what's the point of my life?"

-She couldn't tell the real reason needed to leave.
+She couldn't tell Isaac the real reason Jacob needed to leave.
 So she used the marriage concern as cover.
 One more layer of deception in a family already drowning in it.